-All students (full-time and part-time): Progress Report from student includes a onepage reflective narrative written by the student discussing his/her achievements and progress over the last year.
+All students (full-time and part-time): Progress Report from student includes a one-page reflective narrative written by the student discussing his/her achievements and progress over the last year.
+This is different from the advisor's progress report.